 Marketing automation refers to using a software that automates marketing tasks.
 These tasks include repetitive actions like sending out emails, social media posts and other actions on the website.
 Many marketing automation platforms have a robust analytics component.
 This tracks behavior on the website and personalizes the communication based on that.

 It is a model that represents a customer’s journey from awareness to purchase a product or service.
 Right at the top of the funnel, there will be a lot of visitors and leads.
 Gradually, the number decreases with each passing stage.
 Only the interested and engaged leads at the end who turn into customers.

 #62 Marketing segmentation:

-It is the process of dividing a market of potential customers into groups, or segments.
+Next up in the lead generation glossary is marketing segmentation – the process of dividing a market of potential customers into groups, or segments.
 In reality, the segments created are of consumers who respond similarly to marketing strategies.
 Furthermore, they also share traits such as similar interests, needs, or locations.

 #63 Mobile optimization: